steamship-core/python-client/docs/packages/cookbook/article-tagging.rst

 zero-shot classifier with a set of labels provided by the package user.
 The results can then be queried by tag with a configurable threshold.

-..
-    TODO: Test this once oneai tagger is updated

 .. code-block:: python

     """